karthikv/nodefront/README.md

 ## Command Summary

-Compile: `nodefront compile` - Compiles Jade, Stylus, and CoffeeScript files to HTML, CSS, and JavaScript, respectively.
+Compile: `nodefront compile` - Compiles a variety of templating and built languages (see compile command below), including, by default, Jade, Stylus, and CoffeeScript.
 Can compile upon modification, serve files on localhost, and even automatically refresh the browser/styles when files are changed.

 Fetch: `nodefront fetch` - Automatically fetches CSS/JS libraries for use in your project.
 Provides an interactive mode to add new libraries.